CoffeeHubMC/Velope/README.md

     "cacheTtl": 10000,
     "pingInterval": 10000,
     "logUnavailableCooldown": 120000
-  },
-  "failureSettings": {
-    "maxFailures": 2,
-    "failureCleanInterval": 45000
   }
 }
 ```

 Here you define server groups.
-Each server group will be represented with its own Velocity server, which I call "
+Each server group will be represented with its own Velocity server (if `omitFakeServer`
+is not set to `true`), which I call "
 Veloped" server.

 Name of Veloped server is equal to the name of the group.
 When the player connects to one of those servers,